BittyTax/BittyTax/README.md

 - Add tests

 ### Conversion Tool
-- ~~Add Wirex exchange~~
-- ~~Add Binance exchange~~
 - Convert data from clipboard.
 Some wallets/exchanges don't provide an export function, it should be possible to copy the transaction data directly from the webpage and have the conversion tool analysis this data and then convert it into the transaction record format.
-- Add option to generate .xls file of transaction records instead of .csv, this will make editing in Excel easier.
 - Add exchange APIs to automatically convert new trades into the transaction record format.

 ### Price Tool
 - Add command option to list supported cryptoassets symbols/names for a specific data source(s).

 ### Accounting Tool
-- Allow loading of .xls transaction records file.
 - BittyTax integration with Excel.
-The command line interface is not for everyone, by integrating with Excel (or Open Office) this would greatly improve the user experience.
+The command line interface is not for everyone, by integrating with Excel (or OpenOffice) this would greatly improve the user experience.
 - Create a PDF file for the tax summary report which can be attached to your self assessment.
 - Add export function for QuickBooks (QBXML format), to include transactions records with exchange rate data added.
 - Tax rules for other countries